meruruwr/do-not-interact/README.md

    - you like sexualizing ruan mei.
      - you just want to talk to me to flirt with me (no, please.)
 5. you know me irl. (except neka<3)

-if you meet any requirement on this list, i will hide or block you.